amanchokshi/spt3g-docker/README.rst

 	--hostname spt3g \
 	achokshi/spt3g

+The :code:`--rm` flag shuts down and cleans up the running container once you're done, while the :code:`-it` flag provides an interactive terminal.
 The :code:`-v --volume` flag mounts the local :code:`~/spt3g-docker` volume to the corresponding :code:`/root/spt3g-docker` directory within the docker container.
 The :code:`-p` or flag publishes the container's port(s) to the host.
 Port :code:`8888` is dedicated for :code:`Jupyter` while port
 :code:`3141` is reserved to host a local copy of :code:`spt3g_software` documentation. :code:`achokshi/spt3g` is the tag of the docker image which we pulled in previous steps.
 If the image runs succesfully you will see::